Rob Liefeld

 Robert Liefeld (/ˈlaɪfɛld/; born October 3, 1967) is an American comic book creator.
 A prominent writer and artist in the 1990s, he is known for co-creating the character Cable with writer Louise Simonson and the character Deadpool with writer Fabian Nicieza.
 In the early 1990s, Liefeld gained popularity due to his work on Marvel Comics' The New Mutants and later X-Force.
 In 1992, he and several other popular Marvel illustrators left the company to found Image Comics, which started a wave of comic books owned by their creators rather than by publishers.
 The first book published by Image Comics was Liefeld's Youngblood #1.

 Liefeld has been called one of the most controversial figures in the comic industry for his drawing skills, business practices, and controversial comments.

 Early life

-Rob Liefeld was born October 3, 1967, the younger child of a Baptist minister and a part-time secretary.
+Rob Liefeld was born on October 3, 1967, in Fullerton, California, the younger child of a Baptist minister and a part-time secretary.
 He and his sister, seven years his senior, grew up in Anaheim, California.

 Liefeld's love of comics began as a child, which led early on to his decision to be a professional artist, a practice that began with his tracing artwork from comic books.
 As a high-school student, he took basic fundamental art courses, and attended comic book conventions at the nearby Disneyland Hotel, where he met creators such as George Pérez, John Romita Jr., Jim Shooter, Bob Layton, Mike Zeck and Marv Wolfman.
 Liefeld cites Pérez, along with John Byrne and Frank Miller, as major influences.
 He has also noted how the influence of Arthur Adams is visible in his art.